-The author and publisher are solely responsible for the accuracy of the statements and interpretations contained in this resource guide.
+The authors and publisher are solely responsible for the accuracy of the statements and interpretations contained in this resource guide.

-For detailed information on all aspects of early childhood center design, development and financing, see RICCFF's complete Resource Guide series (www.rilisc.org/Portals/0/Uploads/Documents/RICCFF_Products_Services_08.pdf), described below.
+For detailed information on all aspects of early childhood center design, development and financing, see RICCFF's complete Resource Guide series described below.